NR55/Novel-Song-Recognition/README.md

 1. Copy all your songs into the `Songs` folder.
 This serves as the dataset.
 2. Run `preprocessing.py` first to generate the databases in the `Database` folder.
 3. Run `master_matcher.py` to obtain an interactive interface.

+Check out the `Steps` folder to view the different stages of preprocessing.